jonathanteeter/jtPortfolio/README.md

 ## Challenges
 * Several solutions to a fixed Navbar were tried before one was selected as it proved to be reliable.
-* Setting up the smooth scrolling effect wasn't too bad once the JavaScript code was right.
+* Setting up the smooth scrolling effect worked well once the JavaScript code was right.

 ## Link to [My Portfolio]
 (https://jonathanteeter.github.io/jtPortfolio/)